 In stark contrast to the loving kitchen, the dining room is cold as ice, thanks to the joyless leadership of Carena’s husband Philippe.
 After more than a decade of hopeful visits, I haven’t yet received a smile or any helpful wine guidance from the patron.
 His cellar is reputed to be one of the best in the city, with an emphasis on independent producers and natural wines.
 He is, however, an unwilling ambassador for these wines and a significant drag on the overall experience.

 I love Carena’s cooking, but I won’t hurry back because I fear that, once again, I’ll be treated with glaring disinterest by Philippe and the dining room staff who mirror his attitude.
-For those who really want to try their luck, go at lunch.
-The dining room, which is harshly over-lit at night, reveals itself beautifully in the sunlight, and the lunch menu for 19 euros remains an incredible deal.

 OUR PHOTOS OF LE BARATIN

 Michelin Guide “Argentine chef Raquel Carena pretty much invented bistronomy, as many young chefs acknowledge.
 This stripped-down, retro bistro serves food that is delicate or hearty, but always personal.
 The blackboard menu makes pleasant reading, the prices are restrained and the wines appealing.”

 The Infatuation (2016) admits that “we’re not big on the whole “go to this place just because Anthony Bourdain did” thing, but it is true that Anthony Bourdain visited Le Baratin during one of his episodes of The Layover.
 But the more important point to be made is that Le Baratin is a place where Parisian chefs eat.
 Owner Raquel Corina [sic] is a bit of a legend in the local restaurant community, and her food is simple and homey and exactly what you want to eat when you’re in Paris.”